Glossary of Terms

 Centrifuge Tube Cushion

-a plastic piece that rests inside of a shield to secure the tip of a centrifuge tube in place and protect the tube from shattering when placed inside the shield.
+A plastic piece that rests inside of a shield to secure the tip of a centrifuge tube in place and protect the tube from shattering when placed inside the shield.

 Centrifuge Tube Shield